awsdocs/amazon-redshift-management-guide/doc_source/authorization-fas-spectrum.md

    ALTER SCHEMA my_schema owner to "IAM:my_user";
    ```

-1. To verify the configuration, run a query as the IAM user, using the SQL client, after permissions are granted\.
+1. To verify the configuration, run a query as the user, using the SQL client, after permissions are granted\.
 This query sample retrieves data from an external table\.

    ```
    SELECT * FROM my_schema.my_table;